-How to Wash Salad Greens (And Why You Absolutely Should)
+How to Wash Lettuce and Salad Greens

-How to Wash Your Lettuce
+How to Wash Lettuce

 Step 1: Fill your sink

-Fill your sink (or a large clean bowl) with cold water.
+Fill your sink (or a large, clean bowl) with cold water.
 If you use your sink, be sure to wash it thoroughly beforehand.

 Step 2: Dunk the greens

 Separate the greens and dunk them in the cold water.
-Swirl and agitate the water with the greens inside, so that the water gets into all the little nooks and crevices of the leaves.
+Swirl and agitate the water with the greens inside so that the water gets into all the little nooks and crevices of the leaves.

 Step 3: Let them soak